knative/docs/docs/bookstore/page-2/pg2-sentiment-svc.md

     cloudevents==1.10.1
     ```

-Knative function will automatically install the dependencies listed here when you build the function.
+Knative Function will automatically install the dependencies listed here when you build the function.

 ### **Step 4: Configure the pre-built environment**

 ![Image11](images/image11.png)

 In order to properly use the `textblob` library, you need to download the corpora, which is a large collection of text data that is used to train the sentiment analysis model.
-You can do this by creating a new file called `setup.py`, Knative function will ensure that the `setup.py` file is executed after the dependencies have been installed.
+You can do this by creating a new file called `setup.py`, Knative Function will ensure that the `setup.py` file is executed after the dependencies have been installed.

 The `setup.py` file should contain the following code for your bookstore: